 Where to Stay in Denver

 In the heart of Denver’s Theatre District, the Four Seasons Hotel Denver was perfect for our weekend in the city and a great way to explore what the beautiful state has to offer.
 Give yourself some time to adjust to being at 5280 feet or rather 1.6 km above sea level.
 We loved the location, where we could walk just blocks to most attractions.
 We had breakfast at EDGE, the signature restaurant of Four Seasons Hotel Denver, with its extensive wine selection and a menu highlighting Colorado sourced ingredients it is a popular place for locals and out of towners alike.
 It was pretty busy when we stopped by for dinner, so we opted to order in some room service – consistent with other Four Seasons properties – dining in as good as eating at one of their restaurants.

 See here for other family-friendly hotels in Denver and read their reviews.

 From small plates to farm-to-table to deep dish pizza’s and ice cream at the – vintage milkcan shaped ice cream shop, there are many dishes to sample and iconic restaurants to try throughout the city, we didn’t get to even scratch the surface – see here for more about the food scene in Denver.
 You will be surprised to find that even though Denver sits at an elevation of one mile above sea level, it is surprisingly sunny even in the winter and gets approximately 300 days of sun per year – but we think it looks best in summer.
-There is plenty to do in the Mile High City and it is more than just a gateway to Rocky Mountain getaways – so plan for a few days in Denver when you are headed to Colorado Rocky mountains next time.
+There is plenty to do in Denver with kids and it is more than just a gateway to Rocky Mountain getaways – so plan for a few days in the Mile High City when you are headed to Colorado Rocky mountains next time.